-1 Year 3 Years \$92 \$287
+1 Year 3 Years 5 Years 10 Years \$94 \$293 \$509 \$1.131

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the period from December 2, 2020 to March 31, 2021, the Fund's portfolio turnover rate was 0% of the average of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 15% of the average value of its portfolio three types of futures contracts by the relative historical volatility of each type of futures contract as determined by the MLM Index Committee.
+Within each type of futures contract, the underlying constituent markets are equal dollar weighted.

-The Fund seeks to achieve its goal by investing under normal circumstances in commodity, currency, and global fixed income futures contracts traded on U.S. and foreign exchanges that are the same as or similar to those included in the Index and debt instruments.
+The Fund seeks to achieve its goal by investing in commodity, currency, and global fixed income futures contracts traded on U.S. and foreign exchanges that are the same as or similar to those included in the Index.

 The Index is a modified version of the MLM Index, which is an index that measures the performance of a portfolio of commodity, currency, and global fixed income futures contracts traded on U.S. and foreign exchanges using a trend following methodology.
-The Index determines weightings of these three types of futures contracts by the relative historical volatility of each type of futures contract as determined by the MLM Index Committee.
-Within each type of futures contract, the underlying constituent markets are equal dollar weighted.
+The Index determines weightings of these